davidlebs/PythonProjects/README.md

-# CodingProjects
+# PythonProjects
-Various side projects which I've worked on
+Various side projects which I've worked on in python